Showing posts with label Driving - Racers. Show all posts

 The CryptO'pinion?

-Enough with the whingeing, ya' old whinge bag!
+Enough with the moaning, ya' old whinge bag!
 Crazy Cars III is absolutely outstanding, and it’s easily the best in the series, hardly surprising given the fast thrills and mechanical excitement to be had.
 I love the freedom to customise the car, gamble and race through stunning locations.
 The rush of being chased by relentless police is exhilarating.
 Perhaps this racer is even better than Lotus II, which is a tempting thought.

 Download the floppies via Atari Legend